 Historically, the El Cobre property formed part of Almaden's larger Caballo Blanco property.
 Pursuant to an agreement between Almaden and Goldgroup Mining Inc. ('Goldgroup) dated February 5, 2010, Goldgroup gained the right to acquire a 70% interest in Almaden's 100% owned Caballo Blanco project under the condition that a portion of the Caballo Blanco property, the El Cobre property, be transferred to a new entity, owned 60% by Almaden and 40% by Goldgroup.
 Subsequently, on October 17, 2011 Almaden closed an agreement with Goldgroup to sell its remaining 30% interest in the Caballo Blanco property and to acquire 100% interest in the El Cobre property, subject to a sliding scale royalty payable to a third party.
-Given the pending spin-out to Almadex, this asset was reclassified to "Assets classified as held for sale" on the Statement of Financial Position at June 30, 2015.
+This asset was transferred to Almadex as detailed in the Plan of Arrangement on July 31, 2015.